-The search for the next ultimate growth stock sometimes takes us down long, strange, windy roads.
-Other times it's as straightforward as Mom and apple pie.
-Today we're going down the latter path, sticking with the basics to cover what many consider to be the screen for finding Rule Breaking stocks: sales growth.
+The search for the next ultimate growth stock sometimes takes us down long, strange, winding roads.
+Other times, it's as straightforward as Mom and apple pie.
+Today we're going down the latter path, sticking with the basics to cover what many consider to be the screen for finding Rule Breakers stocks: sales growth.

 Obviously, I'm not talking about plain-vanilla sales growth.
 I'm talking about outrageous sales growth -- the kind of growth that boasts a deep voice and pumps iron at Muscle Beach.

 Rule Breaking businesses, you see, tend to grow really fast when their convention-busting products hit the market.
 Think of Intuitive Surgical

 So, when our team of analysts embarks on the search for new Rule Breakers, we usually start with companies that have generated in excess of 100% average sales growth over the past three years.
 There are several tools that will help you reveal candidates that meet this criterion.
 Here at Fool HQ we tend to use Capital IQ, a highly useful product that allows you to screen for almost anything.
 (Seriously, we've tried.)

 Capital IQ found 126 firms that met our criteria this time around.
 Some were frighteningly high, such as James River Group